riehs/palindromic-pangram/README.md

-Strategy for finding a palindromic pangram:
+# Palindromic Pangram

+Author: Daniel Riehs

+This Java program searches for a series of words that contain all of the letters in the alphabet, and read the same backwards and forwards.
+The program would not work on any arbitrary list of words, and it makes a number of assumptions about words in the English language.

+Here is the strategy that the program uses:

 A palindrome can be constructed by taking a list of single-word palindromes and appending that same list in reverse order.
 Therefore, the first step involves checking to see if each letter in the alphabet can be found in a single-word palindrome.

 We then loop through the letters that are not found in palindromes and search for multiple-word palindromes.